 Symptoms of concussion are generally expected to clear within 10–14 days in adults and 4 weeks in children.
 However, longer lasting persistent post-concussion symptoms are reported in a small but significant number of patients and these cases require individualised medical care.

 There is growing evidence that concussions, particularly repetitive concussion injuries such as those sustained through sport participation, may result in long-term consequences.
 Concerns have been growing regarding the role of sports concussion in the development of chronic traumatic encephalopathy (CTE), although there is presently no firm evidence of a cause-and-effect relationship.

 While our understanding of sports concussions and their long-term effects continues to grow, it is important that a cautious approach is taken to the safety and wellbeing of players.

-Current sporting guidelines are based on the best available evidence, but it is well known within the sporting and clinical community that there is much work to be done to improve the evidence base.
+Current sporting concussion guidelines are based on the best available evidence but there is much work to be done to improve the evidence base.
 The Drake Foundation is committed to investing in new, scientifically-significant studies to address this issue.
 Details of these studies can be found on our Research Activities page.

 Further information on the latest research and developments in the field of concussion can be found through The Drake Foundation’s educational resources: the open access journal Concussion and the Concussion Database.